-In all likeliness, the Tata H2X will be powered by a 1.2-litre petrol engine used on the Tata Tiago.
-Undoubtedly, this unit will be BSVI-compliant to adhere to the strict emission norms which will be mandated by the time the H2X launched.
-Underpinned by Tata's Alfa Arc platform, the H2X will be available with both manual and automatic gearbox.
+In all likeliness, the Tata Hornbill will be powered by a 1.2-litre petrol engine used on the Tata Tiago.
+Undoubtedly, this unit will be BSVI-compliant to adhere to the strict emission norms which will be mandated by April 2020.
+Underpinned by Tata's ALFA platform and the company's IMPACT 2.0 design philosophy, the Hornbill SUV will be available with both manual and automatic gearbox options.

-The seven-seater Tata Buzzard will take various cues from the Harrier.
+The Tata Gravitas will take various cues from the Harrier sibling.
 For instance, it continues to use the Omega Arc platform which also underpins the Harrier.
-It will also shares the same 2.0-litre Kryotec engine sourced from FCA.
-However, to compensate for the larger dimension, the engine will be tuned to deliver higher power outputs.
-In terms of the appearance, the Buzzard will not diverge far from the original design of the Harrier.
+It will also share the same 2.0-litre Kryotec engine sourced from FCA.
+However, to compensate for the larger dimension, the engine will be tuned to deliver higher states of tune.
+In terms of the appearance, the upcoming 7 seater car will not diverge far from the original design of the Harrier.

-One distinctive feature that will tell the Buzzard apart from the Harrier is its bulkier build.
-The Buzzard is 63 mm longer than the Harrier, which should also translate into a larger cabin and more space for the passengers onboard.
+One distinctive feature that will tell the Gravitas apart from the Harrier is its bulkier build.
+The seven-seat SUV is 63 mm longer than the Harrier, which should also translate into a larger cabin and more space for the passengers onboard.

 3. Tata Altroz

-The Tata Altroz is one of the most highly-anticipated upcoming models from Tata Motors in recent times.
+The Tata Altroz is one of the most highly-anticipated upcoming Tata cars in India in recent times.
 The car was born from the 45X concept which premiered back in 2018 at the Auto Expo.
-The premium hatchback will lock horns with the segment-leading Maruti Baleno, along with the Hyundai Elite i20 and Honda Jazz when launched.
+Recently, Tata took covers off the Altroz in its production form to the press and public and manages to create quite a hype around the new car.
+The stylish hatchback will lock horns with the segment-leading Maruti Baleno, along with the Hyundai Elite i20 and Honda Jazz when it's launched.

 With its recent slew of launches, Tata Motors now has two models slotted in the SUV segment – the Tata Harrier and Tata Nexon.
-However, Tata Motors isn't done yet and will continue to expand their SUV range with another model which is in the works.
-Codenamed Blackbird, the new SUV will be positioned above the Nexon and below the Harrier. in the model hierarchy Along with the Altroz and H2X, the Alfa platform will also underpin the Tata Blackbird.
+However, Tata Motors isn't done yet and will continue to expand its SUV range with another model which is in the works.
+Codenamed Blackbird, the new SUV will be one of the upcoming Tata cars in India.
+Positioned above the Nexon and below the Harrier in the model hierarchy, the Tata Blackbird, along with other upcoming Tata cars in India, will be based on the company's new modern ALFA platform.
 This will also make it the first car from Tata that is longer than four meters, yet uses the relatively budget-friendly platform.

 Under the hood, the Blackbird is also likely to receive the same engines from the Nexon - a 1.2-litre turbocharged petrol engine and 1.5-litre diesel engine.
 Instead of a hybrid powertrain, the Blackbird will get an EV version and when launched, will take on the Maruti S-Cross and Nissan Kicks.